comet-ml/opik/apps/opik-documentation/documentation/docs/home.md

 # Opik by Comet

-The Opik platform allows you log, view and evaluate your LLM traces during both development and production.
+The Opik platform allows you to log, view and evaluate your LLM traces during both development and production.
 Using the platform and our LLM as a Judge evaluators, you can identify and fix issues in your LLM application.

 ![LLM Evaluation Platform](/img/home/traces_page_with_sidebar.png)